Search Results for

 The following information must be provided when creating a connection:

-• Name: the name of connection.
+• Name: the name of the connection.

-• Port: the port to connect, valid port number should be in the range (0 - 65535).
+• Port: the port to connect to; a valid port number should be in the range (0 - 65535).

-• Password: using password.
+• Password: using a password.

-• Certificate: using public/private key pair.
+• Certificate: using a public/private key pair.

-• Username: the username to connect.
+• Username: the username to connect with.

-• RootPath: the destination path to connect.
+• RootPath: the destination path to connect to.

 Installation